Reza88/ReactiveFormAngular2/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.

+Angular 2 offers two form-building technologies: reactive forms and template-driven forms.
+The example below leverages reactive forms which creates forms in a reactive style.
+Reactive forms facilitate a reactive style of programming which favors the management of data flowing between a non-ui data model and a UI-oriented form model.
+It retains the states and values of the HTML controls on the screen.
+With reactive forms, a tree of Angular Form control objects are created in the component class and binded to the native form control elements in the component template.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.